contao/docs-archive/book/en/06-Data-Container-Arrays.md

   <td>wizard</td>
   <td>Callback function (<code>array</code>)</td>
   <td>Call a custom function and add its return value to the input field.
 Please
-      specify as `array('Class', 'Method')`.</td>
+      specify as <code>array('Class', 'Method')</code>.</td>
 </tr>
 <tr>
   <td>load_callback</td>
   <td>Callback functions (<code>array</code>)</td>
   <td>These functions will be called when the field is loaded.
 Please specify
-      each callback function as `array('Class', 'Method')`.
+      each callback function as <code>array('Class', 'Method')</code>.
 Passes the field's value and the data container as arguments.
 Expects the field value as return value.</td>
 </tr>
 <tr>
   <td>save_callback</td>
   <td>Callback functions (<code>array</code>)</td>
   <td>These functions will be called when the field is saved.
 Please specify
-      each callback function as array('Class', 'Method').
+      each callback function as <code>array('Class', 'Method')</code>.
 Passes the field's value and the data container as arguments.
 Expects the field value as return value.
 Throw an exception to display an error message.</td>
 </tr>
 </table>